AirGraph/yandex-recognizer/README.md

 6. In onResult(text, uttr, merge, words) method you will receive recognized text and any other data.
 7. In onError(errMsg) method you will receive error massages.
-8. In config object you must define 4 proprties:
+8. Your {config} object must define 4 properties:
 * onConnect: function(sessionId, code);
 * onResult: function(text, uttr, merge, words);
 * onError: function(errMsg);
 * apikey: 'YOUR-OWN-API-KEY'
-All other properties will be set by default.
+* All other properties will be set by default.
 See source code.

 ## Next Steps